 Not that we are competent in ourselves to claim anything for ourselves, but our competence comes from God.
 (6) He has made us competent as ministers of a new covenant...
-2Corinthians 3:5,6 issue is call not competence.
+2Cor.3:5-6

 "I will never be competent for any function in God's kingdom."
 Like a tightrope walker with a balancing pole, we must hold to these two realities: -I will never be competent for any function in God's kingdom. -By the grace of God, I can do anything.